peterhinch/micropython-font-to-py/FONT_TO_PY.md

 saving will be greater if larger fonts are used as RAM usage is independent of the array sizes.

-# Appendix 2: room for improvement
+# Appendix 2: Recent improvements

-The representation of non-contiguous character sets having large gaps (such as the `extended` set) is not very efficient.
-This is because the index table becomes sparse.
-This matters little if the font is to be frozen as bytecode because the index is located in Flash rather than RAM.

-I have implemented a change which removes redundancy in the index file.
-Further improvements would require a further level of indirection which would have the drawback of increasing the size of small contiguous character sets - or emitting two file formats with the same API.
-The latter does not appeal from a support perspective.
+The representation of non-contiguous character sets such as the `extended` set presents a challenge because the ordinal values of the Unicode characters can be expected to span a range much greater than the number of characters in the set.
+Using an index of the type used for the ASCII set would be inefficient as most of the elements would be null (pointing to the default character).

+The code now behaves as follows.
+If the character set contains no more than 95 characters (including the default) the emitted Python file is as before.
+This keeps the code small and efficient for the common (default) case).

+Larger character sets are assumed to be sparse.
+Characters with ordinal values which place them in the first 95 characters are looked up using the normal index.
+Those above use an index optimised for sparse values and a binary search algorithm.